zx2486/Authpaper-Smart-Contracts/README.md

 It is implemented on the ETH network here: https://etherscan.io/address/0x76c944a5fc6d98477e374e5a605f5c3b11b27148 In this sales contract we have tried to implement a multi-level reward logic.
 When someone sends in ETH to purchase AUPC, his referrer, referrer' referrer and the third level referrer will receive AUPC awards.
+Also there is a discount on purchasing with referral

 Now checking back from 2023, we can see some loopholes on the contract, please do not use until we have fixed them or you know how to fix them.

+MultiSend.sol, a contract to send tokens to multiple accounts and reduce gas spending.

+multiSendSelfClaim.sol, a contract to send tokens to multiple accounts, but it is claimed by the recipient so the gas is paid by the recipient